Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

 An irrigation system should work perfectly for many seasons without any trouble.
 However, every sprinkler system eventually malfunctions.
-Luckily changing a single part usually returns the system to full working condition.
-With a little troublestooting advice, a typical homeowner often repairs their own sprinkler system without calling a professional contractor.
+Luckily, changing a single part usually returns the system to full working condition.
+With a little troubleshooting advice, a typical homeowner can often repair their own sprinkler system without calling a professional contractor.

 Locating and Repairing Broken Sprinkler System Pipes

 If the break occurs before the valve, the broken pipe needs immediate attention.
-A break in this location leaks constantly and left unattended the damaged pipe will rupture.
+A break in this location leaks constantly, and if left unattended, the damaged pipe will rupture.
 If a small area of the lawn turns exceptionally green or the soil seems spongy, check for a sprinkler pipe with a small leak.
 Once the pipe ruptures the constant water pressure bubbles up to the surface, clearly identifying the broken pipe's location.

 Repairing or Replacing Damaged Sprinkler Heads

 Broken and incorrectly adjusted sprinkler heads do not distribute water correctly, leaving large areas of a lawn dry.
 Returning a sprinkler head to its proper adjustment setting often fixes the problem.
 Due to a new sprinkler head's relatively low cost and the variations between manufacturers, homeowners often find a complete replacement of a broken sprinkler head the easiest and most cost-effective solution.